-1. Conditions under which Investigations Involving Human Subjects may be pursued under the CWRU HRPP a.
+1. Conditions under Which Investigations Involving Human Subjects May Be Pursued under the CWRU HRPP a.
 Ethical Principles and Regulatory Mandates

 Human research conducted under the auspices of the CWRU HRPP must be carried out in an ethical manner and in accordance with the principles promulgated by The Belmont Report: respect for persons, beneficence, and justice.
 In addition, investigators must comply with all applicable federal, state and local requirements related to the protection of human subjects, including Department of Health and Human and Services (DHHS) regulations (i.e., 45 CFR 46) and all relevant requirements of other regulatory and funding agencies.
 CWRU maintains a Federalwide Assurance (FWA) with DHHS.
-Research must not begin until investigators have received review and approval or verification by the CWRU IRB or another authorized IRB.
+Research must not begin until investigators have received review and approval or verification of exemption by one of the Institutional Review Boards (IRBs) listed on the CWRU FWA.

 CWRU applies its ethical standards to all human research regardless of funding.

-All human research, except as explicitly exempted in 45 CFR 46.101(b), must undergo review by an appropriate designated IRB(s).
+All human research must undergo review by the appropriate designated IRB(s).
 Activities that do not meet the definition of human research (e.g., most classroom activities, quality improvement activities, non-scholarly program evaluation, and certain health surveillance activities) do not require review and approval by one of the IRBs within the CWRU HRPP.
 When CWRU is engaged in human research that is conducted, funded, or otherwise subject to regulations by a federal department or agency, it will apply the regulations of that agency relevant to the protection of human subjects.